brett8883/DJI_Super-Patcher/readme.md

     - When in doubt flash the correct stock firmware **TWICE** with DUMLdore

-**Super Patcher and above include a utility to automatically download and install the correct stock firmware.
+**Super Patcher 2.0 and above includes a utility to automatically download and install the correct stock firmware.
 Use this for best results**

 or